PhilPinsdorf/FhAachenMensaBot/README.md

 - [x] Add all canteens in Aachen
 - [x] Get tomorrows Meals
 - [x] Request QR-Code for sharing
+- [x] User gets Link to Issue page.
+- [ ] User can select time, when he wants to receive his Message.

 # Attention
 The new meals are loaded at 4:30am.
 Any requests before that time will give you yesterdays meals.